Latest Movie :

 Tourist Trap (1979)

 Alternately goofy as hell and downright creepy, Tourist Trap is one of the more bizarre slasher films to come out of the pre-80s onslaught, somehow managing to be unique despite borrowing heavily from the horror hits that preceded it.
 The film follows a fairly standard set of slasher victims; a group of youths who get stranded at remote gas station/museum filled with grotesque mannequins, which happens to be run by a creepy, murderous man who stalks them down one-by-one.
+That may all sound a bit par for the course, but Tourist Trap really earns its stripes when it gets going, exploring th

 {[['']]}